-While there will always be one generator that makes the last rebid for any given dispatch interval, the short timeframes may prevent the learning process from reaching an efficient equilibrium outcome if other participants are unable to provide an efficient physical response.
-A generator may deliberately delay in making a rebid until a point in time very close to dispatch in the knowledge that certain other generators and demand side participants may be prevented from enacting a production response with limited time available.
+While there will always be one generator that makes the last rebid for any given dispatch interval, there may be an inefficient outcome if other participants are unable to provide an efficient physical response.
+A generator may deliberately delay in making a rebid until a point in time very close to dispatch in the knowledge that certain other generators and demand-side participants may be prevented from enacting a production response with limited time available.